Reds vs. White Sox Player Props Betting Odds

 India Stats

-- India has put up 33 hits with eight doubles, two home runs and 16 walks.
-He has driven in 13 runs with five stolen bases.
+- India has nine doubles, two home runs, 17 walks and 13 RBI (36 total hits).
+He has swiped seven bases.

-- India hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .263 with a home run and two RBI.
+- India has picked up at least one hit in four games in a row.
+In his last five games he is hitting .350 with a double, a home run, a walk and two RBI.

 India Recent Games